omarMahmood05/Techops-College-Management-System/readme.md

 ![Techops Admin Dashboard](https://drive.google.com/uc?export=view&id=12QEIQyDpzA5labeBZm06y1v_8xg45gsc)

 ### Actions that can be performed by the admin
-As an admin you can manage all the faculty members.
+As an admin, you can manage all the faculty members.
 You can Add, Delete and List all the faculty members.
 You can also edit the details of the faculty members.

 ### Manage Faculty Page